CricketBr/Crickets-Shorthand-Site/orthic_extended_clarey_folder/orthic_extended_clarey.md

 The arrows show the directions in which the characters are written.

-Doubled letters are shown, not by rpeating the character, but byputtin a dot below.
-Thus c-odd.png odd, c-coo.png coo.
+Doubled letters are shown, not by rpeating the character, but by putting a dot below.
+Thus c-odd.png **odd**, c-coo.png coo.
 Exception c-ee.png ee.
 Thus: c-peep.png peep; compare c-pup.png pup.